-Insures loans to finance the rehabilitation or purchase and rehabilitation of one- to four-family properties.
+Insures loans to finance the rehabilitation or purchase and rehabilitation of one- to four-family structures.

 Nature of Program: This is HUD's primary program for the rehabilitation and repair of single family properties.
 A loan can be used to (1) finance rehabilitation of an existing property; (2) finance rehabilitation and refinancing of the outstanding indebtedness of a property; and (3) finance purchase and rehabilitation of a property.
 While the maximum repair threshold has been eliminated, the total loan amount must still fall within the FHA mortgage limit for the area.
 The loan amount is limited by the lesser of (1) the value of the property before rehab plus the cost of rehab, or (2) 110 percent of the appraised value of the property after rehab.
+In certain circumstances, a unit of local government may be able to demonstrate to the Commissioner that the loan limitations should not apply.